 - Take a long, hard look at your current security and privacy processes

-- Update your third party contracts (suppliers & customers) in line with requirements of the GDPR
+- Update your third party contracts (suppliers & customers) in line with the requirements of the GDPR

 - Identify any personal information that’s being collected through any of your processes